Obstetric Bleeding Study UK

 This routine information will be anonymised once your information and your baby’s (or babies') information has been linked together and it will be deleted once the study has finished.

-As well as this, if you bleed over 1.5 Litres or who have a blood transfusion will have a small amount of non-sensitive information collected about your birth which is routinely recorded in patient notes but not routinely recorded in the NHS databases.
+As well as this, if you bleed over 1.5 Litres or have a blood transfusion you will have a small amount of non-sensitive information collected about your birth which is routinely recorded in patient notes but not routinely recorded in the NHS databases.
 If you are part of this group, you will be assigned a trial identity code and your NHS number will be entered into the trial database.
 This will ensure your information is linked with the routine data collected.

 Under UK Data Protection laws, Cardiff University is the Data Controller (legally responsible for the data security) and the Chief Investigator of this study is the Data Custodian (manages access to the data).
 This means we are responsible for looking after your information and using it properly.
 Your rights to access, change or move your information are limited as we need to control your information in certain ways to obey certain laws and for the research to be reliable and accurate.
 To protect your rights we will use the smallest amount of personally identifiable information possible.